numbats/learnr/slides/chapter7_01_simple-linear-regression.md

     -   $y = -17 + 4x$
     -   $y = -5 + 3x$
     -   $y = 80 - 3.5x$
--   Which of these three lines do you think fits the best?
+-   Which of these three lines do you think explains the relationship between $y$ and $x$ the best?

 ---